austindsouza57288/Moviezzy/README.md

-# React + Vite
+# React + Vite Movie Details App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Vite template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This app contains details of Top rated, upcoming and popular movies with search and filter functionality.

 Currently, two official plugins are available: